RagnarB83/ash-documentation/docs/About.rst

 **Full Molecular Mechanics (MM) via OpenMM interface**

-- To be documented.
+- See :doc:`OpenMM-interface`

-**Geometry optimization with multiple optimizers**
+**Geometry optimization with internal coordinates**

+- geomeTRIC interface: powerful optimizer supporting multiple internal coordinates (TRIC, HDLC, DLC etc.), frozen atoms, constraints.
 - Knarr, Python LBFGS-optimizer in Cartesian coordinates (credit: Vilhjálmur Ásgeirsson).
 No internal coordinates but frozen atom support.
 - PyBerny optimizer interface with internal coordinates.
 Limitation: No frozen atoms or constraints.
 Todo: Manual frozen-atom feature to be done.
-- geomeTRIC interface: powerful optimizer supporting multiple internal coordinates (TRIC, HDLC, DLC etc.), frozen atoms, constraints.

 **QM/MM Geometry optimization:**

 - Possible with geomeTRIC optimizer currently, only.
-- **Todo**: Knarr-optimizer.
+Support for HDLC coordinates.

 **Numerical frequencies: one-point (forward difference) and two-point (central difference)**

 - Partial Hessian possible
 - Full parallelization.
 - Support for any QM, MM or QM/MM Hamiltonian for which there is an ASH interface.
-- Request analytical Hessian from ORCA.
+- Also possible to request analytical Hessian from ORCA.

 **Hessian analysis**